megabass00/movie-test/README.md

 # ...also with npm
 npm gulp

-# Open in your browser 'dist/index.html'
+# Open in your browser
+cd dist && http-server -o
 ~~~~

 If you wish to expand the project you can use gulp task for development: